Cognitive Tasks

 Performance of the Continuous Recognition task provides one main metric.
 The average number of correctly chosen objects before committing an error describes the ‘WM updating’ ability (1).
 The updating metric can be extended in multiple ways.
 For example, a novelty bias for updating can be inferred from the difference of the proportion of correct choice on new (N) versus not-previously chosen (NPC).

-Effort Control Task (EC)
+Effort Control (EC) Task

 Purpose